-261. The Chinese higher education sector fully recognises the importance of foreign languages, especially English, for being competitive in the international arena and global economy.
-The team was impressed by the number of courses taught in English in all of the HEIs visited for the review.
+The Chinese tertiary education sector fully recognises the importance of foreign languages, especially English, for being competitive in the international arena and global economy.
+The Review Team was impressed by the number of courses taught in English in all of the TEIs visited for the review.
 For the vast majority of students, however, contact with a foreign language only begins at the tertiary level and serious consideration should be given to improving the level of language instruction at all levels of education with a concerted effort at all levels of the education system to prepare and train teachers and develop the requisite curriculum and infrastructure.